Contents

 Design Accent.

-Skylights can affect a house’s interior design like no other aspect, adding an unanticipated punch in staircases or home offices or by providing a focal point in living spaces and cooking areas.
+Skylights can affect a house’s interior design like no other aspect, including an unanticipated punch in staircases or home offices or by providing a centerpiece in living rooms and kitchens.

 Consistent Light vs. Windows’ Light.